kubernetes/node-problem-detector/README.md

 # Usage
 ## Flags
-* `-version`: Print current version of node-problem-detector.
+* `--version`: Print current version of node-problem-detector.
-* `-kernel-monitor`: The configuration used by the kernel monitor, e.g.
+* `--kernel-monitor`: The configuration used by the kernel monitor, e.g.
   [config/kernel-monitor.json](https://github.com/kubernetes/node-problem-detector/blob/master/config/kernel-monitor.json).
-* `-apiserver-override`: A URI parameter used to customize how node-problem-detector connects the apiserver.
+* `--apiserver-override`: A URI parameter used to customize how node-problem-detector connects the apiserver.
 The format is same as the [`source`](https://github.com/kubernetes/heapster/blob/master/docs/source-configuration.md#kubernetes) flag of [Heapster](https://github.com/kubernetes/heapster).